 To minimize impacts to neighbors and traffic, the utility and pavement improvements will be conducted in a single project from 10th Street to Six Corners.
 Combining the roadway work and utility improvements into a single project not only saves time and money, it also minimizes disruption to neighbors and the traveling public by avoiding multiple construction projects in the same section.

-At this time it is anticipated that design for the Country Club Road Improvement Project (from 10th Street to Six Corners) will be completed in spring 2018.
-Construction is expected to begin in late 2018 or early 2019, finishing in spring/summer 2019.
+Design for the Country Club Road Improvement Project (from 10th Street to Six Corners) is complete.
+Construction is expected to begin in early 2019, and take about six to eight months to complete.

 In February 2017, the City of Lake Oswego hired a consultant team to develop Construction Plans and Specifications for utility and pavement improvements for a section of Country Club Road from 10th Street to Six Corners (intersection of Bayberry Road, Iron Mountain Road, Country Club Road, C Avenue).